Her name was Holy Givemore

 “Thank you.
 What else do you know about Bigalow and Madame Dodi?”
 Babs asked.

-“I knew he went to see Madame Dodi on occasion.
-Bigalow described her as one of the Bijou’s many novelty attractions, part of life at the Bijou.”
+I finished chewing a pecan and said “I knew he went to see Madame Dodi on occasion.
+Bigalow described her as the centerpiece of the Bijou’s many novelty acts, the heart of the Bijou.”

 “Do you know why Bigalow was seeing her?”
 Babs asked.

 “To see his future, I guess.
 What else?”
-Jonathan answered.
+I answered.
 “He found it worthwhile.
-He said he saw me before in one of her predictions.”
+One of her predictions was that I would marry him.”

+“There is an undeniable magnetism about the man.
+I can see why you fell for him.”
 Babs stood up.
 “Hold on a second.
 I’ll be right back.”
-She left him to eat his cake and sip his tea.
+She left me to eat my cake.

-Jonathan noticed how Babs walked with good posture but a little stiffly.
+I noticed how Babs walked with good posture but a little stiffly.
 Even though she was small, there was something grand about her.
-If Bigalow said to trust her, then she must be okay.
-He didn’t know anyone else in Seattle besides Eduardo.
-And certainly, sweets seemed to help his lightheadedness.
-If only Bigalow were here.
+If Bigalow said to trust her, she must be okay.
+And certainly, sweets seemed to help my light-headness.
+I didn’t know anyone else in Seattle besides Eduardo, who I instinctively distrusted.

-He sipped the tea and added sugar, and checked his social media accounts.
+I sipped the tea and added sugar, and checked my social media accounts.
 Word was out on Bigalow’s arrest.
 Several friends had posted messages of support.
-He posted a few heart and tear emojis and left it at that.
+I posted a few heart and tear emojis and left it at that.

 She returned with a thick scrapbook.
 "I’ve been collecting clippings about the Bijou and the Blue Velveteen Dormice for decades.”
 She thrust the book across the table.

-He flipped through the yellowed pages filled with newspaper clippings and flyers about the Bijou.
+I flipped through the yellowed pages filled with newspaper articles and Bijou flyers.
 A headline announced its construction in 1920.
 Its grand opening happened on New Year’s Eve, 1925.

-He turned the pages until he came to a poster for the 1949 Nutcracker at the Bijou.
+I turned the pages until I came to a poster for the 1949 Nutcracker at the Bijou.
 It showed the Mouse King and Mouse Soldiers in the Blue Velveteen Dormouse costumes.
-He felt a dancer’s joy on seeing this.
-“I love that ballet.
+I felt a dancer’s joy on seeing that.
+“I love this ballet.
 I played a mouse soldier in it for ten seasons.”
-He was at his happiest when performing.
-He had played the prince in Cinderella and Snow White, as well as Romeo in school productions.
-His dream was to dance the role of the black swan in an all-male production of Swan Lake.

-He scanned a newspaper article and learned that nineteen mouse costumes were designed for the production of the Tchaikovsky Nutcracker ballet.
+I scanned a newspaper article and learned nineteen mouse costumes were designed for the production of the Tchaikovsky ballet.
 Eighteen military-style costumes were made with identical mouse heads.
-The nineteenth—bedecked in ribbons and medals, with a frightful set of seven mouse heads piled atop one another—belonged to the Mouse King.
+The nineteenth—bedecked in ribbons and medals, with a frightful set of seven mouse heads piled atop—belonged to the Mouse King.

-He flipped back further, until he came across a scrap of paper with a handwritten note:
+I flipped back further, until I came across a scrap of paper with a handwritten note:

 Head of Mouse and Body of Man